ftisiot/ftisiot-website/content/posts/apache-flink-to-timestamp-ltz.md

 - Timestamps
 ---

-Sometimes when defining an Apache Flink® table using SQL we need to map an [epoch timestamp](https://en.wikipedia.org/wiki/Unix_time) and use it as record/message timestamp.
+Sometimes when defining an Apache Flink® table using SQL we need to map an [epoch timestamp](https://en.wikipedia.org/wiki/Unix_time) and use it as record/message timestamp, this blog contains few tricks to get it right.

 <!--more-->